OfficeDev/teams-toolkit/packages/vscode-extension/README.md

 When your application resources and infrastructure are deployed successfully, you can publish and register your app to Teams app catalog to share with others in your organization.

-- In the Visual Studio Code Command Palette, enter 'teams' and choose the command `Teams: Publish to the Teams`.
+- In the Visual Studio Code Command Palette, enter "teams" and choose the command `Teams: Publish to the Teams`.
 - Depending on your permission, you can send your app to the admin portal directly, or manually submit the app package file to your admin to check.
-- Once your app is approved by your admin, you can see it under ‘Built for your org’ section in Teams Apps.
+- Once your app is approved by your admin, you can see it under "Built for your org" section in Teams Apps.

 ## Explore Code Samples